NatTuck/hw-quest/content/classes/2023-09/cs4140/notes/99-future.md

  - M (29): Authentication and Sessions
  - W: Traditional Attacks
- - F: Full period meeting
+ - F: No class veteran's day

 Week 12: State Management in a Distributed System